-Use a tapered spatula or butter knife to gently smooth out your icing as you go.
+- Use a tapered spatula or butter knife to gently smooth out your frosting as you go.

-Once your transfer is completely filled in, outline the entire design with an outer border of icing.
+- Once your transfer is completely filled in, outline the entire design with an outer border of frosting.
 This helps add stability so it’s easier to place on your cake.
-Use the same color icing as your cake, since you’ll want this border to blend in.
+Use the same color frosting as your cake, since you’ll want this border to blend in.

-Then using the same color icing as your cake, cover your entire design with a layer of buttercream.
+- Then using the same color frosting as your cake, cover your entire design with a layer of buttercream.
 This gives your design stability and helps ensure it will rest flat once placed.

-Using a spatula, gently smooth out the icing.
+- Using a spatula, gently smooth out the frosting.

 - Place your transfer back in the freezer to harden completely.
 Depending on the design, this can take anywhere from 90 minutes to 24 hours.
 Once it’s frozen, the buttercream should be firm to the touch.